-ICARUS is the largest liquid-argon neutrino detector in the world, and the technology pioneered for the experiment will be the template for future neutrino experiments.
+ICARUS is the world’s first large liquid-argon neutrino detector, and the technology pioneered for the experiment will be the template for future neutrino experiments.

 Scientists have observed three types of neutrino — the muon, electron and tau neutrinos — and have also observed them changing between types.
 Experiments such as the Liquid Scintillator Neutrino Detector (LSND) at Los Alamos National Laboratory and MiniBooNE at Fermilab have seen hints that these three types might also be changing into a fourth, called a sterile neutrino, one we have not been able to detect.